 The Bank has a line of credit with the Federal Home Loan Bank of Atlanta upon which credit advances can be made up to 40% of total Bank assets, subject to certain eligibility requirements.
-The total credit availability as of December 31, 2023 was \$94.7 million, with outstanding advances and letter of credit balances totaling \$30.0 million.
-The net remaining availability as of December 31, 2023 was \$64.7 million, subject to collateral requirements.
-Outstanding FHLB advances at December 31, 2023 consisted of three fixed rate advances in the amount of \$22.5 million with a weighted interest rate of 3.89%.
+The total credit availability as of December 31, 2024 was \$108.7 million, with outstanding advances and letter of credit balances totaling \$34.5 million and \$7.5 million, respectively.
+The net remaining availability as of December 31, 2024 was \$66.7 million, subject to collateral requirements.
+Outstanding FHLB advances at December 31, 2024 consisted of three fixed rate advances in the amount of \$34.5 million with a weighted interest rate of 4.07%.
 Additionally, the Bank had a letter of credit in the amount of \$7.5 million which was pledged to secure public deposits.
-The \$22.5 million advances require quarterly interest payments with the full amount of principal due at maturity in 2028.
+Advances totaling \$22.5 million require quarterly interest payments with the full amount of principal due at maturity in 2028.
+A short term advance in the amount of \$12.0 million, with quarterly interest payments, will mature June 20, 2025.
 FHLB advances bear interest at a fixed or floating rate depending on the terms and maturity of each advance and numerous renewal options are available.
-At December 31, 2023, the Bank had \$53.2 million of first lien 1-4 family residential mortgages, commercial real estate, multi-family and home equity line of credit loans pledged as collateral with \$23.2 million in unused credit availability.
+At December 31, 2024, the Bank had \$58.7 million of first lien 1-4 family residential mortgages, commercial real estate, multi-family and home equity line of credit loans pledged as collateral with \$16.7 million in unused credit availability.
 On certain fixed rate advances, the FHLB may convert the advance to an indexed floating rate at some set point in time for the remainder of the term.
 If the advance converts to a floating rate, the Bank may repay all or part of the advance without a prepayment penalty.
-At December 31, 2022, the Bank had total outstanding advances of \$2.5 million and a letter of credit of \$7.0 million.
+At December 31, 2023, the Bank had total outstanding advances of \$22.5 million and a letter of credit of \$7.5 million.

 The Bank also has available unsecured credit lines with other correspondent banks totaling \$21.0 million, which can be used for short-term liquidity purposes, if necessary.
 Any funds borrowed on these credit lines are required to be repaid within 7 to 30 business days.
 The interest rate on such borrowings is set in accordance with the then current daily market rate.
-As of December 31, 2023 and 2022, there were no outstanding borrowings against these credit facilities.
+As of December 31, 2024 and 2023, there were no outstanding borrowings against these credit facilities.